 *please keep in mind, nothing is set in stone so if you are on a budget, don’t be afraid to share that with me.
 It will make the whole process a lot smoother.
 Tell me what you need and how much you have in the pot and I can quite quickly work out if its doable.
 If it is, then great, we can get to work, and if its not then I can probably still work something out to bring the project within your budget.
 Commissioning me is all about us taking an adventure together so it’s really in my best interest to make your budget work.

-Book Illustration (including release of (c): negotiable depanding on means of publication and jacket/cover and supporting marketing materials,
+Book illustration – including release of (c): negotiable depending on means of publication, jacket/cover, spots and supporting marketing materials etc.

 Additional charges: £20 per day